infominer33/infominer33.github.io/README.md

 <img src="/information-mining.png"/>

 I'm primarily interested in Bitcoin, *decentralized identity*, blockchain, cryptocurrencies, programming and related subjects—including data science, quantum computing, and other tech trends.
 When learning a new subject, I like to begin with a thorough examination of its history.
-Once I get into a topic I like to organize a large assortment of resources related to it.
+When working with complex subjects, I have a tendency to collect and organize a large assortment of resources related to it.

 At this point I can afford to be interested in what people will pay me to write about, but am grateful to have a certain amount of creative liberty with the blogs I write for [csbtechemporium.com](https://csbtechemporium.com) and [axiomtech.io](https://axiomtech.io).

 Ultimately, I have plenty of interesting personal projects, and put a lot of effort into everything I work on.
 So while I'm open to opportunities, the number of clients I'm available to work with is limited.

 Do **contact me** if you need content or information related to Self-Sovereign, Blockchain, and Decentralized Identity. (*See [/awesome-decentralized-id](https://github.com/infominer33/awesome-decentralized-id) and [Hyperledger Indy—Decentralized Identity](https://www.axiomtech.io/blog-feed/hyperledger-indy-decentralized-identity)*)

+I'm also very interested in creating a series of blog posts about the history surrounding Bitcoin, and would love to find a client that wants that on their website.

 My aim: Create content of the highest quality, relating complex subjects in a concise fashion—supplying essential details, with quality resources for additional study.